Yes. It is our

 Just imagine!
 A priest in the family!

-It was a terrible experience when he gave up being a priest soon after the war.
+It was a terrible blow to us when he threw away his cassock soon after the war.

 There were quite a lot of them here before the war.
 Both rich and poor.

 They bothered nobody.
 They had their little synagogue.